dotkernel/development/docs/book/v1/virtualhosts/overview.md

 **Example**:

 * `api.dotkernel.localhost`: this could be the endpoint where you host your website's API
-* `frontend.dotkernel.localhost`: this could be the subdomain you host your website's frontend that will consume the API
+* `frontend.dotkernel.localhost`: this could be the subdomain where you host your website's frontend that will consume the API

 In the above example, the URLs are built like this:

-* the subdomain is the identifier of your application (`api`/`frontend`)
+* the subdomain is the identifier of your application (`api` / `frontend`)
 * the domain is the identifier of your project (`dotkernel`)
 * the TLD sends the requests to localhost where Apache will route them to their real location